 Proof that Ma knows how to stay on just the right side with the hype cycle: Much of Hype beast’s 46% increase in revenue inside the 1st 6 months of last year was fueled by its growing resourceful services division, which helps manufacturers such as Gucci and Adidas produce advertising for each Ma’s sites and others’.

 Ma is also manipulating the tentacles of his operation to maximum effect.
-He ignites followers with weekly “Top Drops” on HBX, that includes sales of limited-edition sneakers and T-shirts, and leverages the data produced by Hype beast and its associated sites to figure out what to stock on the e-commerce arm.
+He ignites followers with weekly “Top Drops” on HBX, which includes sales of limited-edition sneakers and T-shirts, and leverages the data produced by Hype Beast and its associated sites to figure out what to stock on the e-commerce arm.

 “Once we publish an article about items that we think will be hot, we will see the data and reaction and engagement from the community,” Ma says.
 “It’s a mix of technology and so-called big data that influence our buying decisions.”
 Hyperbole, for example, was born last February from the insight that girls account for 15% of the traffic to the male-dominated Hype beast.
 The organization is now growing its editorial staff as it prepares for further global expansion.